MCAT Study Schedule – For 3 Months, 6 Months, and 8 Months

 MCAT Study Schedule - 6 months

 Because such a large improvement is needed, these students should spend about 100 hours per module.
 This allows additional time to work through extra CARS practice, fully read content review books, and repeat flashcards.
 I recommend repeating flashcards the day after finishing a lesson to better facilitate learning.
 Because this study timeline is longer, there’s more of an emphasis on practice problems and full length exams early.
-This is to make sure the appropriate improvement was made
+This is to make sure the appropriate improvement was made.

-The 8 Month Part-Time MCAT Study Schedule
+8 Month Part-Time MCAT Study Schedule

 For students who have other significant time commitments, and can study 20 hours per week.
 Best for students looking for less than a 15 point improvement on their first test, or less than a 10 point improvement on a retake.
 If you’re looking for a larger improvement than this, I highly recommend adjusting your schedule so at least the final 2-3 months can have 30+ hours of study per week, with the final month reaching 40+ hours of study per week.